ldn-softdev/jtc/User Guide.md

 ### Multiple templates and interleaved walks
-When multiple templates given (with walking operations only) and walks are _interleaved_ (i.e. more than one `-w` present and `-n` is not used) then templates are pertain to each walk.
+When multiple templates given (with walking operations only) and walks are _interleaved_ (i.e., more than one `-w` present and
+`-n` is not used) then templates are pertain to each walk.
 In all other cases templates are applied in a round-robin fashion.

 Compare: